 - Fermenting Beets

 - 20 small cucumbers (or as many as you need in order to fill the jar)

 - 9 cloves of garlic, crushed but not peeled

 - Fresh dill and fresh grape leaves (optional)

-- Pickling salt and water
+- Pickling, sea, or kosher salt and non-chlorinated water

 - Wash your pickling cucumbers well with a tiny bit of dish soap and cool water.

 - Wash your gallon jar well with warm water and dish soap.